Avalors/RISC-V-Team2/docs/personal_statements/jihwan_statement.md

 ---
 ### Cache

-Me and Antoine started working on the direct-mapped Cache separately, and I successfully implemented up to the read logic of the cache.
-However, we continued more work on Antoine's implementation.
-Additionally Elson finalised finishing up the module with its respective testbench.
+Me and Antoine started working on the direct-mapped Cache separately, and I successfully implemented up to the read logic of the cache after going through Antoine's implementation which helped me alot since he figured out the implementation first.
+We continued more work on Antoine's implementation, finally Elson finished up the module with its respective testbench.

 Below is a diagram of the Cache that I was planning on implementing: